 The plan of the paper is as follows.
-In the rest of this section we provide a brief preview of our framework and the main results.
-In sections 2-3 we provide a formal analysis.
+In section 2 we present the formal model and in section 3 we analyze the decentralized equilibrium.
 In section 4 we discuss the implications of relaxing some of our main assumptions.
 In section 5 we provide some concluding observations.
 The appendix contains all formal proofs.